 This post- Siesta Sweater Crochet Pattern- may contain affiliate links, which means if you make a purchase from the links below, I will get a small percentage of the sales at no additional cost to you.
 Thank you for your continued support!

 The Siesta Sweater is going to be your go to top for both spring and fall!
 This design has been an idea I’ve had on the back burner since last winter and I finally was able to complete it!
 I wanted something simple, but that looked intricate!
 I also wanted something great for transitioning into a new season.
 It turned out just as beautiful as I had hoped!

-This crochet pattern uses the herringbone half double crochet stitch, which you can find a tutorial for HERE.
+This crochet pattern uses the herringbone half double crochet stitch.
 I am a left-handed crocheter.
 If you are a right-handed crocheter the steps will be the same, but you will be working in the opposite direction of the video.

 More Transitional Sweater Patterns

 Springtime Sweater – a beautiful and simple 3/4 sleeve sweater!